albertmur/dotfiles/wallpapers/README.md

 # Wallpapers
-These are my favourite wallpapers:
+These are the wallpapers I use:

 ![Wallpaper 1](blue.jpg)